Christopher Nolan’s Tenet: Best enjoyed on the big screen

 It is hard to talk about Tenet without spoiling much, but I will try.

-John David Washington’s Protagonist (for that is what he is called) is a CIA agent who is part of an undercover operation at a performance in Kyiv opera house in Ukraine.
+John David Washington’s Protagonist is a CIA agent who is part of an undercover operation at a performance in Kyiv opera house in Ukraine.
 He is captured and swallows a cyanide pill, only to wake up very much alive.
 Turns out, the pill was fake and a CIA officer tells him he passed the test and he is ready to become an operative of Tenet, a secret organisation that is trying to prevent the destruction of the world by nefarious forces from the future.

-Nolan, as we all know, likes to play with time in the cinema he makes.
-Whether it is time-travel in Interstellar, how time slows down in dreams, the unusual narrative structure of Dunkirk; time as a concept is a recurring theme in his work.

 Like many of his films, Nolan is reluctant to fully explain everything and for the most part that helps you to get immersed into this world of sci-fi espionage.
 It is all suitably complex and yet one understands enough to find the story engaging.
 The story dangles the word Tenet in front of the Protagonist and us for a long time until it begins to dole out information around the end of the first half.